zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 Each native object that implements a platform's native accessibility API supports a number of actions, which are requests from the assistive technology to control or change the UI.
-This is the opposite of events, which are messages from Chromium to the assistive technology.
+This is the opposite of events, which are messages from Monyhar to the assistive technology.

 For example, if the user had a voice control application running, such as Voice Access on Android, the user could just speak the name of one of the buttons on the page, like "Next".
-Upon recognizing that text and finding that it matches one of the UI elements on the page, the voice control app executes the action to click the button id=6 in Chromium's accessibility tree.
+Upon recognizing that text and finding that it matches one of the UI elements on the page, the voice control app executes the action to click the button id=6 in Monyhar's accessibility tree.
 Internally we call that action "do default" rather than click, since it represents the default action for any type of control.